Make a claim

 - you’re on a low income or claiming benefits

 - your savings are below a certain level - usually £16,000

 You can apply if you’re employed or unemployed, but if you live with a partner only one of you can get Housing Benefit.

-However, as you now live in a Universal Credit full service you can only get Housing Benefit if you also fall in one of the following groups:
+However, as you now live in a Universal Credit full service you can only get Housing Benefit if you also fall into one of the following groups

 Instead you will need to claim help with your housing costs from Universal Credit.
 If you are unsure whether you should claim Universal Credit or Housing Benefit, please contact us on 01295 227002.

 Use the benefits calculator to check your potential Housing Benefit entitlement or contact us on 01295 227002.